-The first discourse began on 12 May 2017, and focused on objects made of horn, bone, and ivory.
-Artworks created in both Europe and on the Indian subcontinent between the 13th and 19th centuries will be juxtaposed in the Medieval Hall of the Kunstgewerbemuseum.
-The precious materials horn, bone, and ivory, valued for centuries for their firmness and elasticity, their surface lustre and pleasant feel, were commonly used to create luxurious objects and prestigious works of art.
-Ivory symbolised power, virility, grandeur, and purity across cultures.
-It was valued equally in both Europe and Asia for hunting and military equipment, for courtly gifts and cosmetic utensils, as well as for religious and devotional objects, and for rulers’ insignia.
+The first discourse focuses on Indian and European artworks from the 13th to the 19th century.
+The material itself already symbolizes power, virility, grandeur, and purity across cultures.
+Ivory was particularly valued, and used for hunting equipment, cosmetic utensils, and rulers’ insignia.
 In the West, ivory was also associated with the exotic, giving an aura of exclusivity to the foreign material, which could only be acquired through extensive trade networks.